-- 1. The grant of permitted status to pre-existing non-permitted units under this Section shall not be considered an increase in density or other change which requires any corresponding zone change, general plan amendment, specific plan exception pursuant to Sec.
+- 1. The grant of permitted status to pre-existing non-permitted units under this Section shall not be considered an increase in density or other change which requires any corresponding zone change, General Plan amendment, Specific Plan exception pursuant to Sec.
 13B.4.5.
 (Project Exception), or discretionary action. - 2.
-The number of allowable dwelling units or guest rooms can be increased up to 35% over the otherwise maximum allowable residential density under any applicable zoning ordinance and/or specific plan, depending on the percentage of restricted affordable units provided in the building, pursuant to the density bonus charts in California Government Code Section 65915(f).
-These charts can be extended proportionally to permit both a density increase and an affordable set-aside less than what is shown on the charts. - 3.
-For properties which have more permitted units than are allowed under current maximum allowable density, an increase in current maximum allowable density beyond 35% may be authorized as long as the project offers sufficient restricted affordable units to achieve at least a 35% density bonus pursuant to the density bonus charts in California Government Code Section 65915(f) and the increase in number of units does not exceed 35% of the number of permitted units on the property.
+The number of allowable dwelling units or guest rooms can be increased up to 35% over the otherwise maximum allowable residential density under any applicable zoning ordinance or Specific Plan, depending on the percentage of restricted affordable units provided in the building, pursuant to the density bonus charts in California Government Code Section 65915(f).
+These charts may be extended proportionally to permit both a density increase and an affordable set-aside less than what is shown on the charts. - 3.
+For properties which have more permitted units than are allowed under current maximum allowable density, an increase in current maximum allowable density beyond 35% may be authorized as long as the project offers sufficient restricted affordable units to achieve at least a 35% density bonus pursuant to the density bonus charts in California Government Code Section 65915(f), and the increase in number of units does not exceed 35% of the number of permitted units on the property.
 Notwithstanding the actual number of permitted units on the property, the base number of units for calculating the percentage of restricted affordable units shall be the units allowed by the current maximum residential density. - 4.
-A property containing one structure with two permitted dwelling units in all Density District except for Density District 1L may legalize a third unit as long as one of the units is a restricted affordable unit, even if the third unit increases the density by more than 35%. - 5.
-An applicant may choose any one of the following methods of calculating required parking, if applicable, in conjunction with the bicycle parking provisions in Article 4 (Development Standards): - a.
+A property containing one structure with two permitted dwelling units in all Density Districts, except for Density District 1L, may legalize a third unit as long as one of the units is a restricted affordable unit, even if the third unit increases the density by more than 35%. - 5.
+An applicant may choose any one of the following methods of calculating required parking, if applicable, in conjunction with the bicycle parking provisions in Article 4.
+(Development Standards): - a.
 Parking may be recalculated for all units in the project (not just the restricted units) using Parking Option 1 in Sec.
 9.2.1.
 (Density Bonus); - b.
-Parking may be calculated by maintaining all existing parking and providing additional parking just for the newly legalized unit(s) in accordance with Parking Option 2 in Sec.
+Parking may be calculated by maintaining all existing parking and providing additional parking just for the newly legalized units in accordance with Parking Option 2 in Sec.
 9.2.1.
-(Density Bonus) as long as one restricted affordable unit or dwelling unit for Low

-Income individuals who are 62 years of age or more, or who has a physical or mental impairment that limits one or more major life activities is provided for each legalized unit; or
+(Density Bonus) as long as one restricted affordable unit or dwelling unit for Low Income individuals who are 62 years of age or more, or who has a physical or mental impairment that limits one or more major life activities is provided for each legalized unit; or - c.
+Parking may be calculated by maintaining all existing parking and providing additional parking at a ratio of 0.5 parking spaces per bedroom for the newly legalized units for a project located within 1⁄2-mile of a major transit stop, which is a site containing an existing rail transit station, a ferry terminal served by either a bus or rail transit service, or the intersection of two or more major bus routes with a frequency of service interval of 15 minutes or less during the morning and afternoon peak commute period or a major transit stop included in the applicable Regional Transportation Plan/Sustainable Community Strategy (RTP/STS).